notN33T/random-seed/README.md

 # Random seed

-This module was created to simplify process of seeding.
-With this package you can get any amount of random data you need.
-You can use it to seed the database or for something else
+A lightweight package that provides any amount of randomized data.
+You can use it to seed your database or for any other such purpose.

 ## Installing